ingresso-group/slate/source/includes/_intro.md

 # TODOs / Questions

 * Improve test events
-* Purchase
+* Redo docs for currencies
 * Explain why you sometimes get unreserved_orders
-* GET for Status?
 * Note re similarity of trolley object across calls
 * Matt to add docs for cities and categories
 * Need to document the disallowed discount codes - need a test event with this data
 * Matt to add a test meta event, and refer to this in the test intro section and wherever meta events are mentioned.
-* avail_details needs a link to the bitmask explanation (and needs the fields updated)
 * benchmark old vs new API
 * Error codes need to be added everywhere by Pete.